ekaterinailin/AltaiPony/paper.md

 `AltaiPony` was designed to be used by astronomers as a one stop shop solution that covers the essential steps of a typical flare study.
-We begin with adaptations of common de-trending tools like the Savitzky-Golay filter from `lightkurve.flatten()`, and K2SC [@aigrain2016].
-We tailored them to preserve flare signal, and remove astrophysical and instrumental variability.
+We begin with adaptations of common de-trending tools like the Savitzky-Golay filter from `lightkurve.flatten()`, and `K2SC` [@aigrain2016].
+We tailored them to preserve flare signal, while removing astrophysical and instrumental variability.
-The design also allows users to add their own custom de-trending functions to `FlareLightCurve.detrend()`.
+`FlareLightCurve.detrend()` also allows users to add their own custom de-trending functions.

 After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times, amplitudes, durations, and relative energies of all flares above the detection threshold in the residual light curve using an adjustable iterative